inambioinfo/snippets/TeamSKI/TeamPresentation.md

 ## Mentors
 ### Dr. Friedrich Rippmann
 #### Industry mentor
-Director, Global Computational Chemistry, at Merck Serono, Merck KGaA
+Director for Global Computational Chemistry at Merck Serono ~#~

-##### Contact
-E-mail: <friedrich.rippmann@merckgroup.com>

-~#~

 ### Prof. Dr. Rebecca Wade
 #### Academic mentor
-Group leader of the Molecular and Cellular Modeling (MCM) group at HITS
-Professor at the Zentrum für Molekulare Biologie (ZMBH), Heidelberg University
+Group leader at the Heidelberg Institute for Theoretical Studies & Professor at the University of Heidelberg
-Group leader in the DKFZ-ZMBH Alliance

-##### Contact
-E-mail: <rebecca.wade@h-its.org>

 ## Publications